-Activities are covered by the You should indicate which regulated activities are covered policy? by the firm 's PII policy or policies.
-If your policy excludes all business Required terms of PII are set our for personal investment activities carried on prior to a firms in IPRU(INV) 13.1.4 and for mortgage intermediaries particular date (i.e. a retroactive start and general insurance intermediaries in PRU 9.2.10. date), then insert the date here, if not please insert 'n/'a Examples of a retroactive start date: (1) A firm has a retroactive start date of 01/01/2005 on its policy if: A client is advised by the firm to purchase an XYZ policy on 01/03/2004 (i.e. before the retroactive start date).
+What activities are covered by the You should indicate which regulated activities are covered policy(ies)? by the firm's PII policy or policies.
+If your policy excludes all business Required terms of PII are set out for personal investment activities carried on prior to a firms in IPRU(INV) 13.1.5R and for home finance particular date (i.e. a retroactive start intermediaries and insurance intermediaries in MIPRU date), then insert the date here, if not please insert 'n/a' 3.2.4R.
+Examples of a retroactive start date: (1) A firm has a retroactive start date of 01/01/2005 on its policy if: A client is advised by the firm to purchase an XYZ policy on 01/03/2004 (i.e. before the retroactive start date).
 The client makes a formal complaint about the sale of XYZ policy to the firm on 01/04/2006 (i.e. while this PII cover is still in place).
 The complaint is upheld, but the firm's current PII Insurer will not pay out any redress for this claim as the transaction took place before 01/01/2005, the retroactive start date in the policy.
 Insert '01/01/05' for this question on the RMAR.
 (2) A firm does not have a retroactive start date if: A client is advised by the firm to purchase an XYZ policy on 01/03/2006.
 The client makes a formal complaint about the sale of XYZ policy to the firm on 01/04/2006 (i.e. while this PII cover is still in place).
 The complaint is upheld, but the firm's current PII Insurer will pay out any redress owed by the firm to the client over any prescribed excess, and to the limit of indemnity provided for.
 There is no date in the policy before which any business transacted may not give rise to a valid claim.
 Insert 'n/a' for this question on the RMAR.
-Annualised premium This should be the annual premium that is paid by the firm , net of tax and any other add-ons.
-Insurer name (please select from the drop-down list) The firm should select the name of the insurance undertaking or Lloyd's syndicate providing cover.
-If the PII provider is not listed you should select 'Multiple/Other'.
-Start date The date the current cover began.
-End date Limit of indemnity received The date the current cover expires You should record here the indemnity limits on the firm's PII policy or policies, both in relation to single claims and in aggregate.
+Annual premium This should be the annual premium that is paid by the firm , net of tax and any other add-ons.
+Limit of Indemnity You should record here the indemnity limits on the firm's PII policy or policies, both in relation to single claims and in aggregate.
 Those firms subject to Insurance Mediation Directive (IMD) requirements should state their limit in Euros; those that are not subject to the IMD should select 'Sterling' from the dropdown list.
 Insurance intermediaries, see MIPRU 3.2.7R and select either 'Euros' or 'Sterling' as applicable.
 Home finance intermediaries should state their limit in Sterling (see MIPRU 3.2.9R).
-For personal investment firms, see IPRU(INV) 13.1.4(2)R and 13.1.4(5)E and select either 'Euros' or 'Sterling' as applicable.
-If the firm is subject to more than one of the above limits (because of the scope of its regulated activities ) and has one

-PII policy for all of its regulated activities, the different limits should be reflected in the policy documentation.
+For personal investment firms , see IPRU(INV) 13.1.9R and 13.1.13R and select either 'Euros' or 'Sterling' as applicable.
+If the firm is subject to more than one of the above limits (because of the scope of its regulated activities ) and has one PII policy for all of its regulated activities , the different limits should be reflected in the policy documentation.
 If there is more than one limit, only the highest needs to be recorded in this field.